johestephan/mypyapachefw/README.md

 The script will work on any access log you pipe in to it and will create iptables rules to block client ip addresses which may be malicious to the system.

+Therefor it uses the Agent information from the Apache access log, ad searches for "bad" agents, like curl, python, wget.

 ## Requires
 * python iptables
 ```